SwasthikaSelvakumar/SwasthikaSelvakumar/README.md

 # Swasthika S

 Hello!
 I'm **Swasthika S**, an **AI/ML enthusiast** passionate about designing **human-centric, transparent, and impactful AI solutions**.
-I focus on **Machine Learning, Computer Vision, and Responsible AI**, with strong interests in applications across **Healthcare, FinTech, and Governance**.
+I focus on **Machine Learning, Computer Vision, and Responsible AI**, with strong interests in applications across **Healthcare, SAP, and Governance**.

 ---